 The Love of Christ

 The Love Commandment.
 Jesus has preached love and demonstrated love to His disciples for their entire time with Him on earth.
-According to Jesus, the great and foremost commandment of the Law is “You shall love your God with all your heart, and with all your soul, and with all your mind” (Matthew 22:36, Page 1542).
-Jesus then continued: “You shall love your neighbor as yourself” (Matthew 22:39, page 1542).
+According to Jesus, the greatest and foremost commandment of the Law is “You shall love your God with all your heart, and with all your soul, and with all your mind” (Matthew 22:37).
+Jesus then continued: “You shall love your neighbor as yourself” (Matthew 22:39).
 Love has always dominated the relationship we have with God.
 God commands love, and lavishes His love upon us.
 God empowers us to love Him and to love one another.
 As Christians, we should be known for loving people the way that God loves them.

 Love One Another.
-We need to keep clearly in mind that Jesus did not tell them in John 15:12, page 1686 to love God, but to love another.
-These disciples had issues related to loving one another, and had disputes about who was the greatest among them (Luke 9:46, page 1617; Luke 22:23-27, page 1645).
+We need to keep clearly in mind that Jesus did not tell them in John 15:12 to love God, but to love another.
+These disciples had issues related to loving one another, and had disputes about who was the greatest among them (Luke 9:46; Luke 22:23-27).
 They had a problem with sin controlling them.
 They needed to hear Jesus command them to love one another.
 You may think of your relationship with God as separate from your relationship with other people.
 For Jesus, He drew no such distinctions when it came to love.
 Our love for God directly controls our love for other people.
 They are linked together by God’s plan and purpose.
 We would never have known the depths of God’s love, except that He gave His only Son to die for us.
 Our lives today need to focus upon sharing God’s love with the people around us today.
 Can you imagine a personal, daily ministry of loving people with God’s love today?
 Perhaps you will accomplish nothing more today than helping one person on earth to know that God loves them, no matter what.
 Nice day it will be.

 So we learn more about the love of Jesus today.

 ● Jesus commanded us to love today.

 ● Jesus told us to have friends and to love them today.